FormerLurker/ArcWelderPlugin/README.md

 ### Settings and Setup

 **Arc welder** is pre-configured and will work with no settings changes for most people.
-However, there are a few settings you may want to investigate.
+However, there are a few settings you may want to investigate (see the *Use Octoprint Settings* and *G90/G91 Influence Extruder* extruder settings in particular).
 You can navigate to the settings either by navigating to the **Arc Welder** tab and clicking on the *Edit Settings* button, or by opening the OctoPrint settings and finding the **Arc Welder** plugin in the left side menu.

 #### Preprocessor Settings
 These settings control the main aspects of the plugin and how your gcode file will be compressed.